srobo/docs/simulator/programming/index.md

    └── robot.py
 ```

-This will run 2 robots in the arena, each with different `robot.py`s.
+This will run two robots in the arena, each with different `robot.py`s.
 You can run as many or as few zones as you like, in any combination.

 ## Robot